-Through an innovative partnership with Sioux Falls Seminary, students at Taylor can pursue a Master of Arts in Christian Leadership.
-This program is designed for those seeking to serve the Mission of God through active involvement in local church, parachurch, nonprofit, or workplace ministry.
+Our master’s program focused on Christian Leadership is designed for those seeking to serve the Mission of God through active involvement in local church, parachurch, nonprofit, or workplace ministry.
 The context-based, two-year course of study is designed to develop individuals for their unique ministry callings.
 It provides biblical, theological, and practical foundations for individuals desiring to enhance their ministry and is flexible enough to meet the developmental needs of a variety of objectives.

-Through an innovative partnership with Sioux Falls Seminary, students at Taylor can pursue a Doctor of Ministry.
-The Doctor of Ministry is a practical, context-based professional degree program that enables individuals to reflect critically upon their vocations, engage in rigorous theological reflection and advanced learning experiences, and grow in ministry competence.
+This doctoral level program is practical and context-based.
+It enables individuals to reflect critically upon their vocations, engage in rigorous theological reflection and advanced learning experiences, and grow in ministry competence.
 The program is centered around a praxis model of theological reflection that stresses the continual interaction and interpretation of the biblical, theological, and cultural disciplines of inquiry along with the practical application of those disciplines in ministry.

-The Graduate Certificate in Theological Studies is a 20 credit hour program.
-It offers opportunities for both personal and professional growth.
+The Graduate Certificate in Theological Studies offers opportunities for both personal and professional growth.
 With no specific course requirements, the program allows for maximum flexibility.
 Students can structure the Graduate Certificate in Theological Studies in a number of ways, including an intense year of theological study; continuing education in an area(s) of choice; or training for lay leaders, pastors, counselors, parish nurses, and others.
 The program can be completed through the use of online courses.

 Spiritual Direction Training

 The Training in Spiritual Direction program provides specialized training to individuals who “listen people to life” on their spiritual journeys.
 Those who complete the program receive a certificate.